felix-seifert/Distributed-AI---GAMA-Assignments/Project/README.md

 The initialization of each of these DustBots begins with adding the desire to find Trash ('findTrash').

 They are able to perceive two targets: other DustBots and Pubs.
 When another DustBot is perceived, the desire to share information ('shareInformation') is set with a strenght of 5.0.
 Otherwise when a Pub is perceived and if it's not empty ('each.trashAccumulated > 0') and inside the sight distance ('sightDistance'), the joy emotion will be triggered.
 Once a DustBot is joyous, the desire to share information ('shareInformation') is set with a strenght of 5.0.
+The plan 'shareInformation' will be explained after.

 In this case, since trash has been found, the intention to find it is removed ('remove_intention(findTrash, false)').

 In order to establish a hierarchy in the possible actions, we set two rules:
 'rule belief: pubLocation new_desire: hasTrash strength: 2.0;'